u1ui/table.el/README.md

 - Behavior that you can't cover without css.
 - Responsive (breaks of overflows)
 - Sets the header-cell text as aria-label on each cell
+- Use attribute `data-sortby` to customize the sort order

 ## Ussage